tiffanyvallo/chitter-ruby/README.md

 <br>

 ### Database Setup
-To create the database and the tables need run
+To create the database and the tables run
 ```
 rake setup
 ```